 Launch a rewarding career in the education sector with a course that features embedded pathways, real-world opportunities, and extensive practical placements.
-CQUniversity’s Bachelor of Education (Primary) is an initial teacher education course usually studied over a period of four years.
-On successful completion of the course, students will be eligible for employment in primary school contexts throughout Australia.
+This is an initial teacher education course usually studied over a period of four years.
+On successful completion, students will be eligible for employment in primary school contexts throughout Australia.
 In addition to building the professional knowledge and skills required to teach effectively, the course is designed to foster dispositions for engaging in and contributing to the teaching profession through a commitment to ongoing professional learning.
 For more course information, visit Bachelor of Education (Primary).

 To be eligible to graduate and therefore acquire provisional teacher registration, students will be required to undertake and pass the National Literacy and Numeracy Test for Initial Teacher Education.
 This test, referred to as LANTITE, is administered nationally by the Australian Council of Education Research (ACER).